nithril/nithril.github.io/_posts/2016-01-15-analysis-benchmark-how-misusing-java-8-lambdas-and-streams-can-make-your-code-5-times-slower.markdown

 {% endhighlight %}

-The difference is in the reduce function. `streamMaxInteger` contains a reference to a static method.
+The difference is in the `reduce` function:

+* `streamMaxInteger` contains a reference to a static method.
 The compiled code use an `INVOKESTATIC` to the `Integer#max` method.
-`lambdaMaxInteger` uses a lambda.
+* `lambdaMaxInteger` uses a lambda.
 Once compiled this lambda is converted to a static method similar to:

 {% highlight java linenos %}
 private static Integer lambda$lambdaMaxInteger$0(Integer a , Integer b){
     return Integer.max(a,b);